pseeth/cookiecutter-nussl/README.md

 ====================

-A boilerplate for reproducible and transparent computer audition research that leverages the NUSSL library, which is primarily used for source separation.
+A boilerplate for reproducible and transparent computer audition research that leverages `nussl`, a source separation library.
 This project uses [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/readme.html).
-*A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.*
+*A logical, reasonably standardized, but flexible project structure for doing and sharing research.*

 Requirements
 ------------